-The Russian Olive tree, as opposed to the native American silverberry, is considered a highly invasive species in some parts of the United States and Canada.
+The Russian Olive tree, as opposed to native American silverberry, is a highly invasive species in some parts of the United States and Canada.

 The latin name of this tree is Elaeagnus angustifolia.
 Though it looks very similar to the common olive tree, they belong to different plant families.
 Getting rid of Russian olive is very labor-intensive but quite straightforward.

 Russian olive tree, a short story

 This short tree is actually native to central Asia and Eastern Europe.
 Reports of its use date back to ancient Persia and India, since edible Russian olive fruits were harvested for oil.

 This hardy and vigorous plant spread to many parts of Europe, and until today, Russian olive is used there as an ornamental and useful shrub.